jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 ## Why Multi-Task Learning

 When you think about the way people learn to do new things, they often use their experience and knowledge of the world to speed up the learning process.
-When I learn a new language, especially a related one, I use my knowledge languages I already speak to make shortcuts.
+When I learn a new language, especially a related one, I use my knowledge of languages I already speak to make shortcuts.
 The process works the other way too - learning a new language can help you understand and speak your own better.

 Our brains learn to do multiple different tasks at the same time - we have the same brain architecture whether we are translating English to German or English to French.
-If we were to use a Machine Learning algorithm to do both of these tasks, we would call 'multi-task' learning.
+If we were to use a Machine Learning algorithm to do both of these tasks, we might call that 'multi-task' learning.

 It's one of the most interesting and exciting areas of research for Machine Learning in coming years, radically reducing the amount of data required to learn new concepts.
 One of the great promises of Deep Learning is that, with the power of the models and simple ways to share parameters between tasks, we should be able to make significant progress in multi-task learning.

 As I started to experiment in this area I came across a bit of a road block - while it was an easy to understand the architecture changes required to implement multi-task learning, it was harder to figure out how to implement it in Tensorflow.
-To do anything but standard nets in Tensorflow requires a good understanding of how Tensorflow works, but most of the stock examples don't provide helpful guidance.
+To do anything but standard nets in Tensorflow requires a good understanding of how it works, but most of the stock examples don't provide helpful guidance.
 I hope the following tutorial explains some key concepts simply, and helps those who are struggling.

 ## What We Are Going To Do